sabreys/sabreys/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on social media app that not trying to manipulate you.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on a Firebase+Flutter project.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+- :trollface: sorry for bad grammar.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Swiping too much will make you less patient.

 <p align="center">